Recent Graduates

 Sean Tandy Ph.D.
 Indiana University 2019

-Currently, I teach at the University of Delaware’s Associate in Arts Program, offering courses in World History, the history of Christianity, Classical Mythology, and the city of Rome.
+Currently, I am assistant professor in the History department at the University of Delaware, offering courses in World History, the history of Christianity, Classical Mythology, and the city of Rome.
 As a historian of the Late Roman Empire, my research focuses on the political role of literature in the fifth and sixth centuries CE.
 My IUB dissertation, “Carmina Qui Quondam: Poetry, Identity, and Ideology in Ostrogothic Italy,” was supported by an Arthur Ross Pre-doctoral Rome Prize from the American Academy in Rome (2018-19).
 With IU’s Jeremy Schott and IU alum Martin Shedd I have also co-authored a translation and commentary on the late fifth century Ecclesiastical History of Anonymous Cyzicenus, which will be published in the series Writings from the Greco-Roman World.
 An article about this text, ‘Hagiographic History: Reading and Writing Holiness in the Ecclesiastical History of Anonymous Cyzicenus’ is also forthcoming in the Journal of Late Antiquity.

 Martin Shedd Ph.D.
 Indiana University 2017